Arx1971/SenateBusProblem/README.md

 # SenateBusProblem

-This is Java Implementation of Semaphore based solution for the Senate Bus Problem.
+This is Java Implementation of the Semaphore based solution for Senate Bus Problem

 The Senate Bus Problem
+(From The Little Book of Semaphores by Allen B. Downey)

 This problem was originally based on the Senate bus at Wellesley College.
 Riders come to a bus stop and wait for a bus.
 When the bus arrives, all the waiting riders invoke boardBus, but anyone who arrives while the bus is boarding has to